raystack/optimus/docs/docs/development/building-plugin.md

 ### Implementing plugin interface

-Because we are using golang, start by initializing go module in `neo` directory as follows
+Because we are using Go, start by initialising Go module in `neo` directory as follows

 ```go
 go mod init github.com/kushsharma/optimus-plugins/task/neo